Woe To All: A 24XX Playbook

 Based on the music of Lingua Ignota, The Kick Inside: A Troika!
 Background by Emily Cambias, the Coptic Gnostic poem Thunderperfect Mind, the so-called Papyri Graecae Magicae, Legacies of Blood as GMed by Matthew Noggle, and all the world-ending villains of Final Fantasy.

-Rated 5.0 out of 5 stars
+Rating | Rated 5.0 out of 5 stars (5 total ratings) |

-Tags24xx, disaster, playbook, revenge, Tabletop role-playing game
+Tags | 24xx, disaster, playbook, revenge, Tabletop role-playing game |

 Comments